Ghelder/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 ## 6. Prints the characters of a string.
 ## 7. Prints half of a string.
 ## 8. prints elements of an integer matrix.
+## 9. Copies the string it points to.